ucsc-ospo/ucsc-ospo.github.io/content/authors/drin/_index.md

 - University of California Mentors
 - Summer of Reproducibility Mentors
 ---
 Aldrin is a PhD student at UC Santa Cruz, working on research at the intersection of bioinformatics, storage systems, and data management.
+He has an M.S. in computer science from Cal Poly, San Luis Obispo and has worked five years in industry, primarily in bioinformatics, before going back to grad school.